Key scholarship details

 Eligibility

-To be considered for this award, you must be enrolled in the Doctor of Philosophy - Science in the School of Physics
+To be eligible for this award, you must be enrolled in the Doctor of Philosophy - Science and undertaking research in the field of Physics.

 Selection criteria

-Preference is given to high-achieving domestic students in the second or third year of their PhD.
+Preference is given to high-achieving domestic graduate researchers in the second or third year of their PhD, if ranked tenth or higher.

 Conditions